The Richmond Artists Guild

 An annual charitable fundraiser, GuessWho?, will be held for the third year with Richmond Food Bank the beneficiary.
 As one of the Resident Art Groups, Richmond Artists Guild participates in Cultural Days.
 RAG belongs to the Richmond Arts Coalition.

 Membership is open to anyone in the lower mainland of British Columbia with an interest in the visual arts.
-An annual fee of $40 is applicable from members joining from September to June.
-For artists joining after March, fees are pro-rated.
+An annual fee of $65 is applicable from members joining from September to June.

 Guild executives are elected each year at the annual General Meeting.
 Guild executive and committee members are listed in the monthly newsletter.